Preparing for Delivery

 Your newborn needs to be under the care of a Pediatrician on staff at Huntington Hospital.
 Let us know if you need help selecting your Pediatrician.

 You need to fill in and mail the Huntington Hospital Labor and Delivery Registration Form.
-This was included in the folder we gave you at the start of your prenatal care with us.
-If you have misplaced this form it is also on our web site and we have copies at the front desk.
-The Hospital will send you confirmation after you submit this form.
+This was included on the USB flash drive we gave you at the start of your prenatal care with us.
+You can click the link in this section for a pdf version of the form.
+Print the form, fill in in and then fax or mail it to Huntington Hospital.
+The Hospital will send you confirmation after you submit this form (it might take a few weeks but they will send it).